 AfdSanConnectHandler is used in conjunction with AfdSuperAccept.
 The previously created handle is used by AfdSuperAccept so it can be the listener handle for AfdSanConnectHandler.
 AfdSuperAccept uses the handle to create a buffer in memory.
 When AfdSanConnectHandler is called, the data from that IRP request is written into that same buffer created in AfdSuperAccept.
 Since the data and the data length from AfdSanConnectHandler are user-controlled, it is possible to overflow the buffer created by AfdSuperAccept.

-We can see this in the disassembled code of AfdSuperAccept (variables and parameters have been relabelled for clarity:
+We can see this in the disassembled code of AfdSuperAccept (variables and parameters have been relabelled for clarity):

 One of the first lines you see is Type3InputBuffer.
 This variable contains the user-controlled data from the IRP request for AfdSuperAccept as shown here.